necolab-ugr/ncpi/README.md

-> 🚧 **This repository is under active development.
-Features and docs may change.** 🚧
+> 🚧 **This repository is under active development, and features or documentation may still evolve.
+That said, version
+> v0.2.5 marks a maturing stage of the project: it is functionally stable and has been thoroughly tested with all
+> included examples, though some aspects may still change ahead of a full stable release** 🚧

 <div align="center">